 \begin{widetext}

 \end{widetext}

-For this reason, the new process is demonstrated in a commercial inductively coupled plasma chemical vapor deposition (ICPCVD) reactor (Oxford Instrument PlasmaPro 100, \fref{Fig2}(a)), with custom \ce{SiCl4} gas lines installed.
+For this reason, the new process is demonstrated in a commercial inductively coupled plasma chemical vapor deposition (ICPCVD) reactor (Oxford Instrument PlasmaPro 100, \fref{Fig2}(a)), with a custom \ce{SiCl4} gas line installed.
 The typical condition of deposition is around 30~sccm \ce{SiCl4} flow, 40 to 80~sccm \ce{O2} flow, 0 to 30~sccm \ce{Ar} flow, 4 to 8~mTorr total pressure, \SI{300}{\degreeCelsius} table temperature, around 2300~W ICP source power and 100 to 400~W of capacitively coupled radio frequency (RF) power (bias power).
 A very high deposition rate of $>\SI{40}{\nm\per\min}$ can be achieved under these conditions.
-As the produced film only have a moderate compressive stress of $\sim-250\SI{}{\mega\pascal}$, $>\SI{10}{\micro\meter}$-thick layers can be deposited without cracking.
-Beyond the challenge of producing a thin film, for cladding of waveguides, we require void-free filling of high-aspect-ratio structures\cite{shiran2020impact}.
+As the produced film only has a moderate compressive stress of $\sim-250\SI{}{\mega\pascal}$, $>\SI{10}{\micro\meter}$-thick layers can be deposited without cracking.
+Beyond the challenge of producing a thin film, for cladding of waveguides, void-free filling of high-aspect-ratio structures is required\cite{shiran2020impact}.
 The ion bombardment leads to simultaneous sputtering of the deposited film, slowing down the deposition but improving the step coverage of deposited film and the capability of filling high-aspect-ratio structures (Fig.~\ref{Fig2} (b),(c))\cite{CVDBook}.
 The rate of sputtering can be controlled by adjusting the bias RF power capacitively applied to the reactor.
-For the cladding of waveguides, a two step deposition can be applied, one step with high bias power for stronger ion bombardment and another with lower power for higher deposition rate.
+For the cladding of waveguides, a two-step deposition can be applied, one step with high bias power for stronger ion bombardment and another with lower power for a higher deposition rate.